DownloadTicketService/dl/README.rst

 * user: your user name
 * pass (optional): your password (if not specified, you will be prompted for it by the client)
+* passcmd (optional): invoke the supplied command to obtain the password
 * verify (optional): "true" or "false": enable/disable SSL verification (might be required for testing, but defaults to true)
+* fingerprint: Validate the server against the specified certificate or fingerprint (See `Public key pinning`_).

 An example::